simul/simul.github.io/unity/Sky.md

 Sequencer Property|Name Variable|Definition
 ------------------|--------------|----------
+Time | "daytime" | The trueSKY time at which the keyframe starts.
+Betwee 0.0 and 1.0 (for the first day, second day would be 1.0 to 2.0 and so on).
 Sea Level Deg.
 C | "SeaLevelTemperatureK" | For infrared rendering.
 Between -273.0 and 1000.0.
 Haze / Fog | "Haze" | Amount of haze/mist.
 Alters visibility.
 Between 0.00001 and 1000.0.
 Haze Base, km | "HazeBaseKm" | Base altitude above which haze decreases in density.
 Between -2.0 and 20.0.